Wondering what to do in Chicago this August? Here are the best things to do in Chicago in August (from a local).

-You can see fireworks in Chicago all summer, not just on the 4th of July.
+You can see fireworks in Chicago all summer.
 As mentioned above, Navy Pier puts on free fireworks shows every Wednesday and Saturday night in the summer.
 You don’t have to visit Navy Pier to enjoy the fireworks, you can see them from the lakefront and various restaurants.
 You can also see fireworks from the water on fireworks lake cruises.

 The annual Grant Park Music Festival is the only free outdoor classical-music concert series in the US.
 It features the Grant Park Symphony Orchestra and Grant Park Chorus along with guest performers and conductors.
 Performances are Wednesdays, Fridays and Saturdays through August 21.
 You can see the full schedule here.

 The Millennium Park Summer Music Series (Mondays from 6:30–8:30pm) will feature a wide variety of genre-defying music from established and emerging artists.